-- 29. Cities are managed and communities interact at the local level.
-Inclusive decision-making is at the heart of good urban governance, and participation of civil society is crucial to achieving sustainable recovery from a disaster.
-At no time is the opportunity for public involvement in decision-making greater than when a community is faced with the practical problems of recovering from a disaster.
-Civil society, community groups and NGOs play a major role in disaster management, conflict prevention, reconciliation and post-conflict reconstruction.
-They are much more than recipients of relief assistance, and must be viewed as such for developmentally focused relief and recovery programmes to be successful.
-Civil society acts as an important channel for awareness raising and education, for promoting a climate of peace and reconciliation, and for preventing and mitigating conflicts and crises. - 30.
-Inclusive decision-making, including women in particular, is a key element in a strategy in building consensus among difference participants in the emergency phase, ensuring an active participation of affected populations, community groups, and local authorities also in the subsequent recovery phases.
-However, the success of the process is closely related to the quality of the participation of the civil society in the decisions affecting their lives and on the responsiveness of planning and policy-making processes to the needs of the communities.
+- 28. Public participation and inclusive decision-making are well recognized as central elements in UN-Habitat's Global Campaign on Urban Governance.
+Good urban governance contributes to the reduction of vulnerability, enables the development of mitigation and recovery methodologies and empowers civil society to act on its own behalf.
+The principles of good urban governance, equity, efficiency, transparency, civic engagement and security, are key for sustainable development and disaster mitigation and management. - 29.
+Cities are managed and communities interact at the local level.
+Inclusive decision-making is at the heart of good urban governance, and civil society participation is crucial to achieving sustainable recovery from a disaster.
+At no time is the opportunity for public involvement in decision-making greater than when a community is faced with the practical problems of recovering from a disaster 14.
+Civil society, community groups and non-governmental organizations play a major role in disaster management, conflict prevention, reconciliation and post-conflict reconstruction.
+They are much more than recipients of relief assistance, and this must be recognized for developmentally-focused relief and recovery programmes to be successful.
+Civil society acts as an important channel for awareness raising and education, for promoting a climate of peace and reconciliation and for preventing and mitigating conflicts and crises. - 30.
+Inclusive decision-making, including women in particular, is a key element in a strategy of building consensus among different participants in the emergency phase, and serves to ensure the active participation of affected populations, community groups, and local authorities in the subsequent recovery phases.
+The success of the process, however, is closely related to the quality of civil society participation in the decisions affecting their lives and to the responsiveness of planning and policy-making processes to the needs of the communities.
 Without the commitment of all the stakeholders involved, recovery efforts will have only limited impact.
-Ownership at the local level in response and recovery is important if these activities are to contribute to the longer term development and reduction of vulnerability of the population. - 31.
+Ownership at the local level in response and recovery is important if these activities are to contribute to the longer-term development and reduction of vulnerability of the population. - 31.
 Truly participatory involvement of all segments of people is not simple.
 It is a process that requires substantive support to local governments in strengthening their technical and institutional capacities and in understanding the main principles of people's participation and good governance.
-Throughout the process, national/local governments remain the critical actor in ensuring sustainable development and recovery through their unique role in facilitating dialogue between private and public interests.
-The links between civil society and local/national government will be the key relationship that sustainable recovery strategies must endeavor to foster.
-The capacity of local and national governments to address issues during all phases of disaster management, and in the post conflict phase is a critical element in the development of sustainable relief strategies. - 32.
-However, with the displacement of people due to natural or human-caused disasters, a commensurate loss of skill and capacity occurs.
-Often the most skilled are the most capable of relocating permanently elsewhere or absorbed into other public or private sector employment.
-Consequently, local government may not exist, or government officials may have limited or in some cases no experience managing their villages and towns.
-Also, during the initial resettlement stages, the potential for further conflict, or the initiation of new conflict is high.
-The disaster-affected and returning communities therefore are faced with the uncertainty of nascent local government authorities.
-The need for capacity building is thus crucial to prepare local government elected officials for expanded leadership roles to practice participative and accountable governance.
-This includes skills of negotiation, communication, conflict resolution, transparent local financial management and facilitating local economic development. - 33.
-The principles of good governance are critical in disaster management and sustainable recovery, in particular in post-crisis scenarios vis-à-vis nascent or custodial local governments.
-Good governance enhances institutional capacities and decision-making process affecting economic recovery, development and activities; it is a process of decision-making to formulate national/local disaster reduction plans and policies; and it is a system of policy implementation and requires the existence of well functioning organizations at national and local level to implement and enforce land-use planning, building codes, safety standards and disaster response mechanisms.
-In the absence of good governance communities become, especially for the most vulnerable, increasingly dangerous and unhealthy places to live and work.
-Promotion of good governance serves therefore as a cornerstone of sustainable recovery and development in human settlements.
+Throughout the process, national and local governments remain the critical actors in ensuring sustainable development and recovery through their unique role in facilitating dialogue between private and public interests.
+The links between civil society and local and national governments comprise the key relationship that sustainable recovery strategies must endeavour to foster.
+The capacity of local and national governments to address issues during all phases of disaster management and in the post conflict phase is a critical element in the development of sustainable relief strategies.